ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## How much is early access?

-Early access is set at $6 USD.
+Early access is set at $9 AUD (approx $6 USD).
 That's a massive 80% off the final price for getting onboard early in the book's development.

 ## How much will the completed book be?